 Another limitation is the timeline.
-At American port of entries, immigration officers rely on a 600-page rule book.
+At American ports of entry, immigration officers rely on a 600-page rule book.
 That rule book dictates the rules of admission for all visas, including the H1B1 visa.
 According to the rules, H1B1 visa holders can only remain in the country for a maximum of one year.
 That timeline can be less if the LCA is not for the full year.

 Renewing the Visa

 Unlike certain visas, the H1B1 is renewable under certain conditions.
 In fact, it is indefinitely renewable as long as you can show that you do not intend to remain in the U.S. permanently.
 This means you need to have no pending green cards, and you do have ties to your home country.
 Usually, the government only issues about five or six H1B1s before suspecting an intent of permanency.